Keep scrolling to find out how to build a garden shed.

 Firstly we recommend reading the article named building a shed base.
 Once a level shed foundation is laid (it is imperative to be level to ensure that the shed can be assembled correctly), the shed can be built in little time following the provided step by step instructions.
 We would recommend a general fixing kit to include a hammer, powered screwdriver, etc ready to assemble this building.
 BillyOh sheds come complete with a full fixing kit including all screws, nails, door fixings, etc sufficient to assemble the shed.

-A helpful hint when planning how to build a shed is that if the space is available is to lay out all the panels in the correspondent places around your work area, ready to just be lifted and secured in place.
+A helpful hint when planning how to build a shed is that if the space is available is to lay out all the panels in the corresponding places around your work area, ready to just be lifted and secured in place.

 Lay Out The Shed Floor

-If the shed floor section is pre assembled this is a simple case of laying this down on the level base.
+If the shed floor section is pre-assembled this is a simple case of laying this down on the level base.
 Solid Sheet sheds may require additional assembly which will all be broken down in any provided instructions.
-Larger Sheds such as workshops, garages, etc will use multiple floor sections which just need fixing together.
+Larger Sheds such as workshops, garages, and even log cabins etc may use multiple floor sections which just need fixing together.